 $offExternalOutput

-tags define the GAMS/MIRO data contract.
-This
+define the GAMS/MIRO data contract.
+This contract

-is generated automatically each time MIRO is run in
+generated automatically each time MIRO is run in

 development mode.
 It is stored in the